joaohenggeler/twitch-chat-highlights/README.md

 ## Dependencies

-Before running the scripts, the following packages must be installed: [Twitch Python](https://github.com/PetterKraabol/Twitch-Python) (to interface with the Twitch API), [TwitchIO](https://github.com/TwitchIO/TwitchIO) (to run the bot), [Matplotlib](https://matplotlib.org/) (to generate the plots).
+Before running the scripts, the following packages must be installed: [Twitch Python](https://github.com/PetterKraabol/Twitch-Python) (to interface with the Twitch API), [TwitchIO](https://github.com/TwitchIO/TwitchIO) (to run the bot), and [Matplotlib](https://matplotlib.org/) (to generate the plots).
 You can do this by running the following command with the requirements file in [the source directory](Source).

 ```
 pip install -r requirements.txt